mraandtux/mraandtux.github.com/README.md

 [![](https://img.shields.io/badge/We_Support_Anti--996-Mega_Corps_Not_Welcome-ff6c00.svg)](https://github.com/996icu/996.ICU/blob/master/README_CN.md)
 [![](https://img.shields.io/badge/Don't_forget_to_boycott_them!-ff6c00.svg)](https://github.com/996icu/996.ICU/blob/master/blacklist)

+>Hong Kong's Leader Carrie Lamb said the recent protess was having "very fine people on both sides".
+Wrong!
+I started using the Pharse TWO YEARS AGO, and I will trademark that phrase by my kids!
+(fake Trump tweet of June and July 2019, I ain't supportin' nothin'!)

 The following script from _The Simpsons_ is courtesy of [The Simpsons Archive](https://www.simpsonsarchive.com/episodes/5F11.txt).
  We'll keep our eyes on M$.
 >Marge tells Homer Bill Gates is here to see him.
 Homer panicks, and tells